 Discovery has made the commitment to ensure our offerings for children in all components of our day align with our values & what we believe children deserve.
 After research, community engagement, and connecting with dietitians, the decision that needed to be made was clear.
 We are committed to providing healthy, plant-based meals & snacks with a focus on nutrition, enjoyment & sustainability.

-One hot lunch and 2 snacks (mid-morning & mid-afternoon) will be provided daily for children enrolled in our infant, toddler, preschool & kindergarten programs.
-We provide plant-based milk at lunch and water throughout the day.
-Children enrolled in our full-day school program (PD days, school holidays and summer camp) are required to bring their lunch and snacks daily.
+One hot lunch and 2 snacks (mid-morning & mid-afternoon) will be provided daily for all children We provide plant-based milk at lunch and water throughout the day.

 Menus are posted on our parent information boards and on our website.
 With the exception of special occasions, junk foods will not be served.
 A note from your family doctor or allergist may be required for us to accommodate allergies and special diets.
 There may be an additional charge for special diets